Photo of the McCoy Building from the outside

 Can I view the body?
 The Medical Examiner’s Office is not designed to accommodate viewing.
 Arrangements can be made at the funeral home for viewing.

-Note: It may take 8-10 weeks or longer to get a death certificate if the exact cause and manner of death cannot be immediately determined.
+How long will it take to receive a death certificate?
+It may take 12-16 weeks or longer to get a death certificate if the exact cause and manner of death cannot be immediately determined.
 Special laboratory tests or further investigation may be necessary.

 There is no fee for the investigation.
 Occasionally transportation is needed to get the body to the Medical Examiner’s Office.
 This cost is passed on to the designated funeral home/cremation service.